algorithminflux/steam-shuffle/README.md

   `%AppData%\SteamShuffle\library.db`.
 Your API key and SteamID64 live in `%AppData%\SteamShuffle\settings.json`.
 Nothing is sent anywhere except directly to Steam's own servers.
+- If a wishlist placeholder name (e.g. "App 619820") is still showing after a sync, the next **Sync Library** keeps retrying that game's store details regardless of the normal 3-day cache window, until a real name comes back.
+- Reel tiles show the library capsule art (tall, matches the tile shape) when available; if a game has no capsule image, the store's wide header banner is shown letterboxed instead of cropped, and if neither loads, the tile falls back to just the game's name.

 ## Using it